 On the night of Tuesday, Jesus Christ ate the evening Passover meal and instituted the New Covenant symbol of the Passover (Matthew 26:26-28).

 Later that night, Jesus was betrayed by Judas in the Gethsemane garden (Matthew 26:47-56).
 He was then arrested and brought before the high priest for trial in the dead of the night.

 After being tortured, Jesus was then crucified at around 9 am.
-His agony and suffering was prolonged until He took His last breath at around 3 pm (Matthew 27:46-50).
+His agony and suffering were prolonged until He took His last breath at around 3 pm (Matthew 27:46-50).

 Because the Day of Unleavened Bread is about to start at sunset, the body of Jesus was placed in a tomb in a hurry (Matthew 27:57-60).

-Please note that the Biblical reckoning of day starts at sunset and ends at sunset.
+Please note that the Biblical reckoning of the day starts at sunset and ends at sunset.